OpenEvalProject/evals/manuscripts/elife-47142/v1/manuscript.md

 The two measures of visual categorizability were positively correlated for the 12 animals that were selected for the fMRI experiment (Kendall’s τ = 0.64), indicating that they partly reflect similar animate-selective visual properties of the objects.
 The correspondence between these two independently obtained measures of visual categorizability provides a validation of these measures and also shows that the image categorizability obtained from the CNN is meaningfully related to human perception.

-## Selection of image set
+#### Selection of image set

 The final set of 12 animals for the fMRI experiment were chosen from the set of 40 images such that the correlations between image categorizability, agency, and familiarity were minimized (Figure 2).
 This was successful, as indicated by low correlations between these variables (τ < 0.13, for all correlations).
 Because perceptual categorizability was not part of the selection procedure of the stimulus set, there was a moderate residual correlation (τ = 0.30) between perceptual categorizability and agency.

 ![Figure 2.](https://cdn.elifesciences.org/articles/47142/elife-47142-fig2-v1.jpg)

 **Figure 2.:** The values of agency and image categorizability are plotted for the 40 animals used in the ratings experiment.
 We selected 12 animals such that the correlation between agency and image categorizability is minimized.
-Data-points corresponding to those 12 animals are highlighted in red.10.7554/eLife.47142.005Figure 2—source data 1.
+Data-points corresponding to those 12 animals are highlighted in red.

-## Animacy in the ventral temporal cortex
+### Animacy in the ventral temporal cortex

 Participants (N = 17) in the main fMRI experiment viewed the 4 exemplars of the 12 selected animals while engaged in a one-back object-level repetition-detection task (Figure 3).
 The experiment additionally included 3 inanimate objects (cars, chairs, plants) and humans.
 In a separate block-design animacy localizer experiment, participants viewed 72 object images (36 animate, 36 inanimate) while detecting image repetitions (Figure 3).